wonjun-seo/cosmos/_labs/lab01.md

 - Type `conda activate cosmos`.
 This activates the environment `cosmos`.
 You may see `(cosmos)` on your terminal.
 - Create `test.py` and select `cosmos` interpreter.
 Run `print("Hello, world")`.
 - Create `test.ipynb` and select `cosmos` kernel.
 Run `print("Hello, world")`.
-- Download <a href ="https://github.com/wonjun-seo/cosmos/blob/master/static_files/example.ipynb">This file</a> and locate it to the folder you created.
+- Download <a href ="https://github.com/wonjun-seo/cosmos/blob/master/static_files/example.ipynb">this file</a> and locate it to the folder you created.
 - Open the file on VS Code and run it.

+# V. Create a Group Website
+Every group will create a group website to present their final project.

+- Go to <https://github.com/wonjun-seo/cosmos-demo> and follow the instructions.
+Only one member in each group should create a repository.

+## Assignments

+Update member information on the group website!

 # Tomorrow

-In tomorrow's lab session, we will work on basic Python coding, repository management using Git, and creating a group website for each team.
+In tomorrow's lab session, we will work on basic Python coding, repository management using Git.